ibm-cloud-docs/EventStreams/streaming_cos_sql.md

 {{site.data.keyword.sqlquery_short}} consumes batches of events from Kafka and stores the data as Parquet objects in the Cloud
 {{site.data.keyword.cos_short}} service.
-The process is triggered by submitting an SQL landing statement to {{site.data.keyword.sqlquery_short}}.
+The process is triggered in the background by {{site.data.keyword.messagehub}} submitting an SQL landing statement to {{site.data.keyword.sqlquery_short}}.

 Complete the following steps to start the streams landing.

 ## Step 1.
 Install the prerequisites
 {: #step1_install_prereqs}

-Ensure you have the following software and services installed:
+Ensure you have the following services configured:

 - An {{site.data.keyword.messagehub}} instance - Standard or Enterprise plan.
 You will need to create credentials.
 - A Cloud {{site.data.keyword.cos_short}} instance with at least one bucket.
 - An {{site.data.keyword.sqlquery_short}} instance - Standard plan.
 - An {{site.data.keyword.keymanagementservicelong}} instance.

-These services can also be created after you start configuring your streaming job in the set up wizard.
+These services can also be created after you start configuring your stream landing job in the set up wizard.

 ## Step 2.
-Set up the Cloud {{site.data.keyword.cos_short}} landing
+Set up the Cloud {{site.data.keyword.cos_short}} stream landing
 {: #step2_setup_cos_landing}

 1. Click on the **Overflow menu** (3 vertical dots beside the topic) to start and select the **streaming** topic data option